Regularized Learning Schemes in Feature Banach Spaces: Notation and basic facts

 Totally convex functions, were introduced in \cite{Butn97} and further studied in \cite{ButIus2000,ButIusZal03,Zali02}.
 This notion lies between strict convexity and strong convexity.
-Let $\B$ be a reflexive real Banach space and let $F \in \Gamma_0(\B)$.
-The \emph{modulus of total convexity of $F$} \cite{ButRes06} is
+Suppose that $\B$ is reflexive and let $\genf\colon\B\to\RX$ be a proper convex function.
+The \emph{modulus of total convexity of $\genf$} \cite{ButRes06} is